awakesecurity/gen-ed25-keypair/README.md

 $ gen-ed25-keypair --help
 Generate a base64 encoded, Ed25519 keypair

-Usage: gen-ed25-keypair [--secretKey STRING] [--publicKey STRING]
+Usage: gen-ed25-keypair [--secretKey FILEPATH] [--publicKey FILEPATH]

 Available options:
-  -h,--help                Show this help text --secretKey STRING       Filepath to write the secret key to, if not provided,
+  -h,--help                Show this help text --secretKey FILEPATH     Filepath to write the secret key to, if not provided,
-                           key will be written to the current working dir --publicKey STRING       Filepath to write the public key to, if not provided, key will be written to the current working dir
+                           key will be written to the current working dir --publicKey FILEPATH     Filepath to write the public key to, if not provided, key will be written to the current working dir
 ```